 A common misconception is that you must have 20% of the purchase price to put down – and this isn’t true.

 Lagniappe Conventional Loan Info:

 - If you put down less than 20%, you will have monthly mortgage insurance to pay.
-However, when you reach 20% equity in the house, mortgage insurance can be removed.
+However, when you reach 20% home equity, mortgage insurance can be removed.
 You must own the home for 24 months before being able to remove mortgage insurance as well.

-- Many people use conventional loans when buying an investment property, houses over $500k, and second homes.
+- Many use conventional loans when buying an investment property, houses over $500k, and second homes.

 - While you can ask for closing cost assistance when using a conventional mortgage, the amount you can ask for varies based on how much you’re financing.